 Obviously, since I am the Mom, I am in charge of anything related to the kids like looking for a school, supplies, etc. My husband usually thinks about whether we should buy a house or rent, buy a new, etc.

 What do we want in 10 years?
 Where do we want to be in 10 years?

 Actually, it’s hard for me to imagine and project into the future right now maybe because I am still emotional.
 If I am 10 years older and could turn back time, should I have stayed or gone?

-We have called a lot of our friends and families on their opinions – those who know the life of being an expat, those who have worked in another airline, those who decided to go back to the US, and those who decided to stay as an expat longer.
-Each has their own reasons, priorities, and goals, but they did give us some insights and new perspectives.
+Get opinions from your families, friends, people who know the life of being an expat, people who have worked in another airline, people who decided to go back to the US, and people who decided to stay as an expat longer.

 Now, you understand why we are in this dilemma: Should we stay or should we go.
 I know decision-making is a process.
 Whatever we decide, I will let you know guys!
-We are still waiting for some divine intervention.
+We (or I am) are still waiting for some divine intervention.
 LOL.

 I would love to hear your opinion!
 How do you make decisions?
 Have you been in my situation (or similar situation) where you had to decide whether you should stay or go?
 What has helped you make that decision?

 Pin this post!

 Author's Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the company in question before planning your trip.